Which fronts generally result in mixed weather conditions?

 Prepare for the Envoy Technical Test with flashcards and multiple-choice questions, each providing detailed hints and explanations.
 Ace your exam with confidence!

-Mixed weather conditions are often associated with stationary fronts and occluded fronts due to the nature of how these fronts interact with the air masses involved.
+Mixed weather conditions are typically associated with stationary fronts and occluded fronts.

 Subscribe